lavishay-technion/ansible_shallow/03_playbooks/README.md

 ## Iterating over a list of hashes

-If you have a list of hashes, you can reference subkeys in a loop.
+If you have a list of hashes, you can reference sub-keys in a loop.
 For example:
 ```yaml
 - name: Add several users
   ansible.builtin.user: